Ted Haggard

-Ted Arthur Haggard (/ˈhægərd/; born June 27, 1956) is an American evangelical pastor.
-Haggard is the founder and former pastor of New Life Church in Colorado Springs, Colorado and is a founder of the Association of Life-Giving Churches.
+Ted Arthur Haggard (/ˈhægərd/; born June 27, 1956) is an American former Methodist pastor.
+Haggard is the founder and former pastor of New Life Church in Colorado Springs, Colorado, and is a founder of the Association of Life-Giving Churches.
 He served as president of the National Association of Evangelicals (NAE) from 2003 until November 2006.

-Haggard made national headlines in November 2006 when male prostitute and masseur Mike Jones alleged that Haggard, who had advocated against the legalization of same-sex marriage, had paid him for sex for three years and had also purchased and used crystal methamphetamine.
+Haggard made national headlines in November 2006 when a male prostitute and masseur, Mike Jones, alleged that Haggard, who had spoken against the legalization of same-sex marriage, had paid him for sex for three years and had bought and used crystal methamphetamine.
 Haggard resigned his post at New Life Church and his other leadership roles shortly after the allegations became public.
 Later, Haggard admitted to drug use, some sexual activity with Jones, and an inappropriate relationship with a young man who attended New Life Church.

-In 2010, Haggard and his wife, Gayle, founded Saint James Church in Colorado Springs; as of 2022, Haggard continues to serve as founding pastor at Saint James Church.
+In 2010, Haggard and his wife, Gayle, founded Saint James Church (Free Methodist Church) in Colorado Springs.

 Early life and education

 Haggard was born in Indiana.
 His father, J. M. Haggard, a practicing veterinarian in Yorktown, Indiana, founded an international charismatic ministry, which was featured in a PBS Middletown documentary series.
 Haggard has stated that he was molested when he was seven years old.

 In 1972, at age 16, Haggard became a born-again Christian after hearing a sermon from evangelist Bill Bright in Dallas, Texas, and becoming acquainted with the Christian apologetics of C. S. Lewis.
-As a co-editor of his high-school newspaper in 1974, Haggard published frank articles that described services that were available to prevent and deal with increasingly prevalent pregnancies and STDs.
-These articles scandalized his small town and embroiled him in a free-press lawsuit.

 Haggard describes feeling the call of God on his life after his first year in college while he was in the kitchen at home.
 He had been a telecommunications major with a minor in journalism, but after this experience he believed he had been called to be a pastor.
 Haggard subsequently attended Oral Roberts University, a Christian university in Tulsa, Oklahoma, graduating in 1978.
+He became a minister in the Southern Baptist Convention for a few months.